robertrouse/theographic-web/README.md

+# Overview
+Theographic will solve two basic problems with Bible applications: poor search experience and difficult navigation among resources.
+Search results will differentiate people, places, events, and other subjects instead of simple word matching.
+After arriving on a page, Theographic serves up all collected facts about a subject.
+Users arrive at these pages with one click on a subject’s name wherever it appears.

-Changes pushed to this repo will automatically trigger a deployment to Netlify at https://theographic.netlify.com/
+_Visit the Projects tab for open tasks related to the initial build_ _Changes pushed to the master branch will automatically trigger a deployment to Netlify at https://theographic.netlify.com/_

 ## Setup